elitetai/djan_craigo/README.md

 Web scraping done using Beautiful Soup.

+*Notes: This is a Django practice from a youtube tutorial

 Deployed under Heroku. **[Click Here](https://djan-craigo.herokuapp.com/)** (Please wait for it to start up from its dormant state)